 You can bend the rules, especially if you’re mostly raw/live.
 And you won’t pay too much for it.
 For example, a salad dressing with whatever ingredients you like — raw or not — not only makes the salad more attractive, but the enzyme-rich vegetables and greens also help you digest the cooked foods.
 Above all, keep it as simple as possible.
 Let your body be your guide.
 Listen to it.
 Everybody’s digestive system is different and can handle various combinations differently.

 It’s not about keeping to a strict mono-diet.
-It’s just about paying more attention on what we mix together.
+It’s just about paying more attention to what we mix together.

 PARTLY ADAPTED FROM Food Combining for Optimal Health by Angela Stokes